-Pest management is a system of plant protection which utilize all suitable techniques to reduce and maintain pest population at levels those causing injury of economic significance to agriculture and forestry.
+Pest management is a plant protection system that utilizes all suitable techniques to reduce and maintain pest population at levels those causing the injury of economic significance to agriculture and forestry.

-A system which brings together all feasible method of pest control, harmonizing them into a single unified and coordinate system designed to maintain pest at levels below those at which they cause economic loss.
+A system that brings together all feasible pest control methods, harmonizing them into a single unified and coordinate system designed to maintain pests at levels below those at which they cause economic loss.

-Pest management is the intelligent selection and use of pest control action that will ensure favourable economic, ecological and sociological consequence.
-The practices of pest management has been described by Geir (1966) as;
+Pest management is the intelligent selection and pest control action that will ensure favorable economic, ecological, and sociological consequences.
+The practices of pest management have been described by Geir (1966) as;

-a.
-Determining how life system of a pest needs to be modified to reduce its number to tolerable levels that is below the economic threshold.
+- Determining how a pest’s life system needs to be modified to reduce its number to tolerable levels below the economic threshold.

-c.
-Revising procedures for pest control selected to current technology and compatible with economic, environmental and social acceptance.
+- Revising procedures for pest control selected to current technology and compatible with economic, environmental, and social acceptance.

 Advantages of IPM (Integrated Pest Management)

-1. IPM increases crop yield and farmers income.
+- IPM increases crop yield and farmers’ income.

-3. IPM conserves ecosystem and ensures reliability and stability of farm output.
+- IPM conserves the ecosystem and ensures the reliability and stability of farm output.

-6. It helps to reduce the national expenditure for pesticides.
+- It helps to reduce the national expenditure on pesticides.

-9. IPM directly helps to increasing farmers income.
+- IPM directly helps to increase farmers’ income.